aicjanelia/BioImagingAI/README.md

-# TextbookSandbox
+# BioImaging AI Textbook

-A repository for testing the features of Quarto Books
+This is a repository containing a textbook written for BioImaging scientists and other microscopists.

+Please see [CONTRIBUTING]{CONTRIBUTING.md} for authoring instructions.

+Please direct any questions to the editors.